-

 Fine by him, that meant he had at least another hour of practice.
 He went to it.

-The water levitation turned out to be pretty easy once he got the hang of it.
+Water levitation turned out to be pretty easy once he got the hang of it.
 He learned other tricks too, like the time his parents took him to Sorrento’s and he kept breaking up the breadsticks but they never ran out.
 When his parents didn’t notice he considered calling attention to his new skills but remembered his mother’s reaction to the sorcerer comment and decided to keep his mouth shut.

 In fact, he hadn’t told anybody yet.
-He wanted to at first but water levitation and bread multiplication, neat as they were, just didn’t have much pizazz.
+He wanted to at first but water levitation and bread multiplication, neat as they were, didn’t have much pizazz.
 He needed a good trick, something with a bang.
 Something that would put Jesus to shame.

 Finally, one Sunday when summer was almost at an end the Jones family pulled into the church parking lot.
 Damon strained against his seatbelt in anticipation.
 It was finally time.
 He had been working on his magic all summer.
 Man, his parents were gonna be blown away.